Professor of Oceanography

 OCN 5401 - Principles of Physical Oceanography

-George A. Maul is Professor of Oceanography and served as Head of the Department of Marine and Environmental Systems, in the College of Engineering, at the Florida Institute of Technology from 1994-2014, where he supervised 250 undergraduate and graduate students and 15 faculty in oceanography, environmental science, ocean engineering, earth remote sensing, and meteorology.
+George A. Maul is Professor of Oceanography, and from 1994-2014 served as Head of the Department of Marine and Environmental Systems, in the College of Engineering, at the Florida Institute of Technology, where he supervised 250 undergraduate and graduate students and 15 faculty in oceanography, environmental science, ocean engineering, earth remote sensing, and meteorology.
 Maul graduated from Brooklyn Technical High School in 1956; he earned a B.S. (with honors) in Marine Transportation from the State University of New York Maritime College at Fort Schuyler and was granted an unlimited tonnage U.S. Merchant Marine Officer's license in 1960; in 1974 he was awarded a Ph.D. in Physical Oceanography from the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
 He served as Adjunct Professor of Meteorology and Physical Oceanography at RSMAS from 1977 to 1996.
 As DMES department head, he created the BS and MS meteorology programs, the MS earth remote sensing program, and raised $4,000,000 in endowed fellowships and a professorship.

 From 1960 through 1969, he held ranks from Ensign through Lieutenant Commander in the commissioned officer corps of the U.S. Coast and Geodetic Survey; from 1969 to 1984 he was a Research Oceanographer and from 1984 to 1994 a Supervisory Oceanographer with the NOAA Atlantic Oceanographic and Meteorological Laboratory in Miami.
 He has been Chief Scientist on numerous oceanographic cruises, and has published over 100 journal articles and book chapters on oceanography and meteorology, many editorials, technical reports, refereed abstracts, and 7 books; he earned 5 Outstanding Performance Awards and 3 Distinguished Authorship Awards in NOAA.
 In 1999 he was elected a Fellow of the Marine Technology Society, and in 2003 was elected a Fellow of the American Meteorological Society.
-He is also a member of the American Geophysical Union, Omicron Delta Kappa (National Leadership Honor Society), Sigma Xi (Scientific Research Society), Phi Kappa Phi Honor Society, and the Florida Academy of Sciences.
+He is also a member of the American Geophysical Union, Omicron Delta Kappa (National Leadership Honor Society), Sigma Xi (Scientific Research Society), The Honor Society of Phi Kappa Phi, and the Florida Academy of Sciences.
 LCDR Maul became a Shellback at λ=44º00'W on January 12, 1968 while serving as Operations Officer aboard the USC&GS Ship Discoverer.

 Maul is past chairman and an active member of Florida COOS (the Florida Coastal Ocean Observing System Consortium), a member of the Southeastern Universities Research Association Coastal and Environmental Research Committee, served as president of SECOORA (the Southeastern Coastal Ocean Observing Regional Association), represents the Florida Institute of Technology to the Florida Ocean Alliance, and is on the Board of the Florida Institute of Oceanography.
 His community service and volunteering with the Boy Scouts of America has earned Eagle Scout George Maul the Vigil Honor in the Order of the Arrow, the Silver Beaver Award, and 9 other BSA recognitions.
 His current research interests include physical oceanography and marine meteorology, coastal climate and sea level change, and tsunami risk assessment and mitigation in the North Atlantic basin; he volunteers with the National Weather Service to create TsunamyReady® communities in east Florida, and is a WxCoder observer.